 I met Sheila the Ship in our just completed Crew Cantina.
-Its a replica of the iconic USA diner from the late 40’s thru the 50’s.
-Each of the half dozen tables has the miniature jukebox on the wall at the end of the table .
+Its a replica of the iconic USA diner from the late 40’s.
+Each of the half dozen tables has the miniature jukebox where the table meets the wall .
 Everything was a reassuring analog back then.
-When you fliped thru the pages listing selections you are flipping hinged cards.
+When you flipped thru the selections you were flipping hinged cards.
 That’s what sheila was doing when I arrived for our meeting.

 “What would you like to hear? she ask